The story started

 I learnt about ‘me’ as a person, but also ‘me’ as a brand.
 I have a portfolio to take away with me.
 I have valuable – useable – experience.
 I even made friends! 😊

-I was always a creative person, even before Pearl Lemon, but being here among forward-thinking people has made me realise that I have a lot more potential than I had believed.
+I was always a creative person, even before Pearl Lemon Group, but being here among forward-thinking people has made me realise that I have a lot more potential than I had believed.
 This placement has given me more confidence to pursue creative outlets – not just in writing.

 Although I am sad that I will be leaving, I know that the next chapter of my life will be very interesting.
 I’m not sure what is in store for me next, but I will continue learning and developing myself even more to unlock more opportunities!